foogunlana/interview/kndev2020.md

 3. **Expertise** - Demonstrate knowledge of good practices & architecture in the NodeJS, Typescript, NestJS, MongoDB and React ecosystems
 4. **Deployment** - Create code that can be shipped & iterated easily
 5. **Documentation** - Provide documentation to get others up to speed on your work
+6. **Readability** - Show that your code is not only functional, but easy to read

 Also we will give extra points for: